Are you ready for winter yet? These winter weather preparedness tips can help you begin preparing for winter at any time. Don’t be caught in the cold!

-“Great Stuff” can be a great sealant around the windows, just don’t go too overboard when applying it.
+“Great Stuff” can be a good sealant around the windows, just don’t go too overboard when applying it.

 Consider any other place that cold air might be coming into your home, even places that you might not think of at first!
 We discovered after taking off the outlet covers to replace them that cold air just blows right in the outlet holes.
 There is foam outlet insulation that you can easily place right underneath the plastic cover that will block the air from getting in.

 Look into getting a wood or pellet stove if you haven’t already.
 If something happens to your power you don’t want to be left without a heat source.
 Make sure to check for rebates that can be available on many stoves and make sure to shop around before you buy to find the best deal.

 You may also want to look into a generator that could power a heat source for a short time or to power something else that you may need.
 We invested in a propane powered generator so that we can easily keep propane on hand to refuel it when needed.
 Our farmstead is also already wired for a generator so if we ever needed to, we could power anything with the generator.
 If you aren’t sure that your home is set up to be connected to a generator, call your current power provider to find out.

 Have your pantry prepared.

 Before winter comes, I start thinking about things that we can eat that don’t need to be cooked.
 I like to stock up on granola bars, crackers, that kind of thing.
 We also have sterno cans in the pantry to cook with heat if we need it.